UPPMAX/programming_formalisms/docs/literature/README.md

 - Define clear and transparent contribution, governance and communication processes

+## Summary of `[Henney, 2010]`

+This book gives 97 pieces of advice, as given by experts.
+Here is the table of content:

+- Act with Prudence
+- Apply Functional Programming Principles
+- Ask "What Would the User Do?"
+(You Are Not the User)
+- Automate Your Coding Standard
+- Beauty Is in Simplicity
+- Before You Refactor
+- Beware the Share
+- The Boy Scout Rule
+- Check Your Code First Before Looking to Blame Others
+- Choose Your Tools with Care
+- Code in the Language of the Domain
+- Code Is Design
+- Code Layout Matters
+- Code Reviews
+- Coding with Reason
+- A Comment on Comments
+- Comment Only What the Code Cannot Say
+- Continuous Learning
+- Convenience Is Not an –ility
+- Deploy Early and Often
+- Distinguish Business Exceptions from Technical
+- Do Lots of Deliberate Practice
+- Domain-Specific Languages
+- Don't Be Afraid to Break Things
+- Don't Be Cute with Your Test Data
+- Don't Ignore That Error!
+- Don't Just Learn the Language, Understand its Culture
+- Don't Nail Your Program into the Upright Position
+- Don't Rely on "Magic Happens Here"
+- Don't Repeat Yourself
+- Don't Touch That Code!
+- Encapsulate Behavior, Not Just State
+- Floating-Point Numbers Aren't Real
+- Fulfill Your Ambitions with Open Source
+- The Golden Rule of API Design
+- The Guru Myth
+- Hard Work Does Not Pay Off
+- How to Use a Bug Tracker
+- Improve Code by Removing It
+- Install Me
+- Inter-Process Communication Affects Application Response Time
+- Keep the Build Clean
+- Know How to Use Command-line Tools
+- Know Well More than Two Programming Languages
+- Know Your IDE
+- Know Your Limits
+- Know Your Next Commit
+- Large Interconnected Data Belongs to a Database
+- Learn Foreign Languages
+- Learn to Estimate
+- Learn to Say "Hello, World"
+- Let Your Project Speak for Itself
+- The Linker Is Not a Magical Program
+- The Longevity of Interim Solutions
+- Make Interfaces Easy to Use Correctly and Hard to Use Incorrectly
+- Make the Invisible More Visible
+- Message Passing Leads to Better Scalability in Parallel Systems
+- A Message to the Future
+- Missing Opportunities for Polymorphism
+- News of the Weird: Testers Are Your Friends
+- One Binary
+- Only the Code Tells the Truth
+- Own (and Refactor) the Build
+- Pair Program and Feel the Flow
+- Prefer Domain-Specific Types to Primitive Types
+- Prevent Errors
+- The Professional Programmer
+- Put Everything Under Version Control
+- Put the Mouse Down and Step Away from the Keyboard
+- Read Code
+- Read the Humanities
+- Reinvent the Wheel Often
+- Resist the Temptation of the Singleton Pattern
+- The Road to Performance Is Littered with Dirty Code Bombs
+- Simplicity Comes from Reduction
+- The Single Responsibility Principle
+- Start from Yes
+- Step Back and Automate, Automate, Automate
+- Take Advantage of Code Analysis Tools
+- Test for Required Behavior, Not Incidental Behavior
+- Test Precisely and Concretely
+- Test While You Sleep (and over Weekends)
+- Testing Is the Engineering Rigor of Software Development
+- Thinking in States
+- Two Heads Are Often Better than One
+- Two Wrongs Can Make a Right (and Are Difficult to Fix)
+- Ubuntu Coding for Your Friends
+- The Unix Tools Are Your Friends
+- Use the Right Algorithm and Data Structure
+- Verbose Logging Will Disturb Your Sleep
+- WET Dilutes Performance Bottlenecks
+- When Programmers and Testers Collaborate
+- Write Code as If You Had to Support It for the Rest of Your Life
+- Write Small Functions Using Examples
+- Write Tests for People
+- You Gotta Care About the Code
+- Your Customers Do Not Mean What They Say

 ## Summary of `[Khan, 2009]`

 This PhD thesis investigates both programmer mood and IDE.